 What Are Native and Hybrid Apps?

-Developing hybrid apps seems to be the answer to the developer’s dilemma; they can develop just one app and it will work with all platforms.
-However, there are various other factors that need to be considered before developers can make this choice.
-It mostly depends upon the type of business and its requirements.
+Developing a hybrid app seems to be the answer to the developer’s dilemma when it comes to choosing a mobile app alternative.
+Developers only have to build one app and it will work with all platforms.
+However, there are various other factors that app developers need to consider before diving into the mobile app development process.
+This mostly depends upon the type of business and its requirements.

-We will pit both types of apps against each other on various factors, so you can decide the best choice for you.
+A hybrid app is often confused with a native app because the first can be downloaded from an app store just like the other.
+To sort out the confusion, we will analyze both types of apps against each other on various factors so you can decide the best choice for you.

-There is no fixed price for developing an app; it depends on various factors such as its functionality.
+There is no fixed price for developing an app.
+The cost of developing an app ultimately depends on various factors such as its functionality.
 There are data-driven apps, gaming apps, custom utility apps, etc. You can develop a basic app such as a calculator for a few thousand dollars only.
 If you need more functions and extraordinary designs, then you will have to shell out more money.

-While cost is definitely important, it is not the only factor when it comes to deciding what type of app the users want.
-Always remember, users are not concerned about what happens behind the scenes, what matters to them is how smoothly the app works once they download.
-Hence, user experience is a crucial factor that can make or break the app’s success.
+While cost is definitely important, it is not the only factor when it comes to deciding what type of app the end-users want and what your business actually needs.
+Always remember that users are not concerned about what happens behind the scenes, what matters to them is how smoothly the app works once they download.
+Hence, User Experience is a crucial factor that can make or break the app’s success.

-User experience is the biggest tradeoff when it comes to hybrid apps because you need to maintain a balance between Android and IOS since both operating systems style guidelines are vastly different.
-If you lean towards IOS more, then user experience for Android users would get worse and vice versa.
-So no matter how brilliant your design is it is difficult to cater to both.
+Although there is no significant difference in terms of the User Experience, it is the biggest tradeoff for app developers when it comes to hybrid apps.
+They need to maintain a balance between Android and iOS since both operating systems’ style guidelines are vastly different.
+If your app development team leans towards iOS, then the User Experience for Android users might risk getting worse.
+No matter how brilliant your design is, it is difficult for development teams to cater to both equally.

 The security of an app is as useful for the business as it is for the customers.
-Nobody wants cybercriminals to have a feast on other people’s expense, right?
+Nobody wants cybercriminals to have a feast at other people’s expense.
 Cyberattacks brought down Yahoo, and the tech giant was compelled to accept a $300 million discount from its acquirer.
 Hence, security is of the utmost significance.

 This does not mean that native apps are ironclad and cannot be messed with.
-Attacks with native apps are common for any platform, just the tools and techniques differ.
-An Android app can store sensitive data in the phone’s storage, which can be easily hacked.
-Similar issues face IOS if the phone is jailbroken.
+Attacks with native apps are common for any platform, but the software development tools and techniques differ.
+An Android app can store sensitive data in the phone’s storage, which can be easily hacked. iOS faces similar issues if the phone is jailbroken.

 Apart from cost and security, there are other functionality factors such as speed, updates, and features.
 Native apps have better functionality because they have full access to all smartphone features such as cameras, location, and databases.
 This makes it easier for the app to connect hardware features and different databases without any need for extra tools or plugins.